 - 1. Special Buick Oil available through Buick Parts Warehouses under Group 4.101. - 2.
 Automatic Transmission Fluid, Type A, available through petroleum suppliers.
-This fluid must have an AQ-ATF number embossed in lid of the can for identification.
+This fluid must have an AQ-ATF mark, identification number, and Suffix "A" embossed in lid of the container for identification.